Gilmoursa/ruby-public-private-methods-readme/README.md

 ### Why Use Private Methods?

 Private methods help us to obscure information and functionality from the user.
 For example, let's say we have an application on the web.
 Users need to sign in to our application.
 A use will input their username and password to do so.
-The action of taking in that password and using it log someone in would be a good candidate for a private method.
+The action of taking in that password and using it to log someone in would be a good candidate for a private method.
 We would never want someone to be able to call `user.password` and reveal our users' super-secret password.

 There is another reason to designate a method as private.
 Doing so will signal to other developers that this method is *depended* on by other methods in your program.
 It signals that they should beware of refactoring such a method for fear of breaking other parts of the program that they may not realize rely on it.